tableau/tableau-postman/README.md

   ![automatic authentication](assets/images/auto_auth.png)

-  >***NOTE:*** The `auto-auth` feature will attempt to login with credentials that possess values inside the `CURRENT VALUE` column of the environment file.
+  >***NOTE:*** If you wish to use a specific authentication method you should perform manual authentication while setting `auto-auth` to false.
   >
+  > The `auto-auth` feature will attempt to login with credentials that possess values inside the `CURRENT VALUE` column of the environment file.
+Configure credentials for a single user in order to use `auto-auth` since it will try to authenticate with all available credentials which means that they should all belong to the same user to avoid confusion.
+  >
   >It will try to authenticate with all available credentials and fails silently if any errors occur such as an expired Personal Access Token (PAT).
 In case all credential attempts fail (in other words automatic authentication failed), the console will notify users that none of the credential methods are valid.
   >
   >Since all available credentials are used, automatic authentication is better suited for workflows where a single user or admin user authenticates to the REST API.
-Users who wish to test a specific authentication method should perform manual authentication while setting `auto-auth` to false.
   >
   >Automatic authentication can also perform impersonation by setting the  `impersonation` variable to true.
 This will use the declared `user-id` variable to impersonate.

 </br>